🗺️

 🌍EU Alignment and Modern Context

-• Many prestigious Portuguese wines are released as Vinho Regional rather than DOC, because producers wish to use grape varieties or combinations not permitted under the local DOC rules
+• Many prestigious Portuguese wines are released as Vinho Regional rather than DOC, because producers wish to use grape varieties or combinations not permitted under local DOC rules